Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task04_GEO_IP_script/readme.md

 #### Upload the Custom Plugin

+> ⭐ Notice: <br>
+If you have already completed Module 4, there is no need to upload the plugin again.<br>

 1. Obtain the file named **"Geo.yaml"** from this directory.<br>
 2. Inspect it to appreciate the simplicity of creating a API-type plugin.<br>